prog4biol/evop2019/EVOP_Python_2019.md

 1. In the interpreter, create and assign (`=`) values to variables with the following names:
    1. name
-   2. age
-   3. institute
+   2. institute
-   4. birth_country (example of variable name using a_underscore)
+   3. birth_country (example of variable name using a_underscore)
-   5. favoriteColor (example of variable name using camelCase)
+   4. favoriteColor (example of variable name using camelCase)
 2. Use the `print()` function to print each variable to the screen.

 #### Lists